NishikiChisato/DigitalGarden/English/00_Chaos/Present Perfect Simple.md

 - I bought a MacBook again.
 It's the second time I've bought it this year.
 ^meaning-the-time

 We use the present perfect simple to talk about a state that began in the past and still continues now.
-Note that this usage overlaps with the [[English Grammar in Use/00_Chaos/Present perfect continuous#^meaning-still-happening|present perfect continuous]]; the key difference is that [[Present continuous#^except-words|State verbs]] cannot take continuous form, so the present perfect simple is used instead to convey this meaning:
+Note that this usage overlaps with the [[English/00_Chaos/Present perfect continuous#^meaning-still-happening|present perfect continuous]]; the key difference is that [[Present continuous#^except-words|State verbs]] cannot take continuous form, so the present perfect simple is used instead to convey this meaning:
 - How long have you known Jane?
 - I've had these shoes for ages.
 - He's been in hosptial since Monday.